^

 Mechanism of action:

-Scientists have not yet shed light on all the functions of vitamin E, but they assume that it affects the immune system, DNA repair, erythrocyte formation and vitamin K absorption.
+Scientists have not yet shed light on all of the functions of vitamin E, but they suggest that it influences the immune system, DNA repair, red blood cell formation, and vitamin K absorption.

-The recommended dosage is 23 international units or 15 mg for men and women, since nuts and oils contain a large amount of vitamin E, some low fat diets contain an inadequate amount of vitamin E.
+The recommended dosage is 23 international units or 15 mg for men and women because nuts and oils contain large amounts of vitamin E and some low-fat diets contain inadequate amounts of vitamin E.

 Food sources of vitamin E: